Society of Women Engineers (Undergraduate)

 How to Get Involved

 All women engineers are welcome to attend any of our events and subscribe to our listserv (http://eepurl.com/gC87Y1)!
-To join a committee and get more involved in the planning of these events and initiatives, applications open at the beginning of each semester (If you are interested in getting updates for committee applications, sign up here).
+To join a committee and get more involved in the planning of these events and initiatives, applications open at the beginning of each semester (Here is the application for new members).
 Board elections are held at the end of the fall semester and are calendar-year positions.
 It is recommended to be on a committee before running for a board position.

 Additional Pages